Ultraviolet Water Purifiers

 Chlorine is widely used as a disinfectant, but it has several drawbacks.
 Chlorine requires constant monitoring for proper dosage, as well as a holding tank to allow proper contact time.
 Chlorine reacts with naturally occurring organic matter in water to form byproducts such as chloroform, a known carcinogen.
 In addition, chlorine leaves an objectionable taste and odor in the water.
 UV purifiers have none of these drawbacks - it disinfects without chemicals.

 Two types of UV purifiers are available - point-of-entry, which installs on your main water line to purify all the water in your home, and point-of-use, which purify water at a single faucet.

-Manufactured by R-Can Environmental, Inc., the Sterilight point-of-use ultraviolet purifiers can be used alone, or with combined with other filter configurations.
+Manufactured by Viqua point-of-use ultraviolet purifiers can be used alone, or with combined with other filter configurations.
 See our water filter CATALOG.
 The stainless steel chamber has 1/4" MNPT ends.
-It carries a 7-year warranty on the chamber, 5 years on hardware, and 1 year on bulb.
+It carries a 10-year warranty on UV Reactor, 3 years on Ballast, and 1 year on lamps.